 Emilie Day Correa, Ed.
-D. has over 16 years of experience in the field of education.
+D. has over 21 years of experience in the field of education.
 Originally from the far north suburbs of Chicago, she received a bachelor’s degree in Art History from the College of Charleston, South Carolina.
-Upon graduation, Emilie moved back to her hometown to become a Bilingual Education teacher.
-She went on to earn a Master’s degree in Elementary Education from Northern Illinois University.
-After eight years of teaching Bilingual Education, Emilie taught Spanish as a Foreign Language and pursued a second Master’s degree in School Counseling.
+Upon graduation, Emilie moved back to her hometown to become a middle school Bilingual Education teacher.
+Subsequently, she went on to earn two Master’s degrees, one in Elementary Education, and the other in School Counseling.
 In December of 2017, Emilie earned a doctorate in Educational Leadership with a focus in Social Emotional Learning (SEL).

 Emilie learned early in her teaching career that more important than planning and facilitating daily lessons of academia were the relationships and connections she developed with her students.
 She realized that she had a natural ability and inclination to build positive, respectful, trustworthy relationships with students, colleagues, and the parent community.
 Emilie discovered that the most interesting subject matter to teach was not social studies, language arts, or Spanish, it was the students themselves.
 It became very obvious that what most inspired her teaching practice was human connection, relationships, Social Emotional Learning, Emotional Intelligence, and well-being.